TauferLab/SOMOSPIE/README.md

 # Use SOMOSPIE with NSF XSEDE Jetstream

-If you have an account on the NSF XSEDE Jetstream cloud, you can use our public VM available https://use.jetstream-cloud.org/application/images/879.
+If you have an account on the NSF XSEDE Jetstream cloud, you can use our public VM available [here] https://use.jetstream-cloud.org/application/images/879.